Course ObjectiveAim of this course is to make you able to understand organizational

 on organizational change (Knowledge of Theory).
-Second, you will also be
+Second objective is to

 perspective on organizational change during a debate (Professional